CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 {{<figure src="/images/netq/lcm-switch-mgmt-list-300.png" width="700">}}

-Review the list, filtering as needed to determine in the switches you want to upgrade are included.
+Review the list, filtering as needed to determine if the switches you want to upgrade are included.
 If they are not listed, verify the switches have NetQ 2.4 or later Agents on them.

 To verify the NetQ Agent version, click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/03-Menu/navigation-menu.svg" height="18" width="18" alt="Main Menu">}}, then click **Agents** in the **Network** section.
 Search for the switches of interest and confirm the applied version in the **Version** column.
 Upgrade any NetQ Agents if needed.
 Refer to {{<link title="Upgrade NetQ Agents">}} for instructions.